Velasquez helps Pirates beat Reds 2-0 for 7th straight win

 Greene allowed four hits, struck out six and walked two in his best start of the season, but Cincinnati dropped its sixth straight game.
 The Reds have scored six runs during the slide.

-Pittsburgh grabbed a 2-0 lead when Carlos Santana scored from second on Jack Suwinski’s two-out single against Fernando Cruz in the eighth.
+Pittsburgh grabbed a 2-0 lead when Carlos Santana scored from second on Jack Suwinski’s two-out double against Fernando Cruz in the eighth.

 Velasquez got himself into trouble with one out in the third, walking Jose Barrero and Luke Maile.
-The right-hander then got Jonathan India to fly to right and TJ Friedl to ground to third.
+The right-hander then got Jonathan India to fly to right and coaxed TJ Friedl into a grounder to third.

 Since being tagged for eight runs in 7 1/3 innings across his first two starts, Velasquez has surrendered three in his past 19 innings.